informalsystems/hermes/relayer-x/README.md

   ```

 ### Run hermes with `CosmosPsql` configured chains
-In this mode hermes performs psql queries (currently limited to tendermint Tx queries).
+In this mode hermes performs psql queries on the Tendermint and IBC psql DBs.
 Hermes chain configuration should look like this:
   ```
   [[chains]]